Florida Out-of-State Corporation Registration

 The principal office is where the official business of your company is transacted.

-The mailing address of your LLC is where the company receives its mail.
+The mailing address of your corporation is where the company receives its mail.

-We provide a wide range of Florida mail forwarding service packages for businesses that want to establish a business mailing address in Florida.
+We provide an array of Florida mail forwarding service packages for businesses that want to establish a business mailing address in Florida.

 All corporations registering to do business in the Sunshine State must provide a Florida registered agent.
 The primary responsibility of a registered agent is to act as a liaison between the corporation and the state by receiving any official legal documents on behalf of the company.
 Your registered agent is required to be available during all business hours to receive correspondence, and they MUST have a physical street address.
 P.O.
 Box addresses are not permitted.